Sakinakhanim mosque

-The Sakinakhanim Mosque (Səkinəxanım Məscidi; مسجد سكينة خانيم (أذربيجان)) is a former Shia Islam mosque and historical architectural monument located in the city of Guba, Azerbaijan.
+The Sakinakhanim Mosque (Səkinəxanım Məscidi; مسجد سكينة خانم) is a former Shia Islam mosque and historical architectural monument located in the city of Guba, Azerbaijan.

 Completed in 1854, the former mosque was constructed by Sakina Bakikhanova in honour of her husband, Abbasgulu Bakikhanov.
 The monument was included in the list of nationally significant immovable historical and cultural monuments by the decision of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001, under decree number 132.

 About

 The Sakinakhanim Mosque was built by Sakinakhanim Bakikhanova, the spouse of Azerbaijani writer and historian Abbasgulu Bakikhanov, to commemorate his memory.
 Sakina Khanim Bakikhanova died in 1853, and the construction of the mosque was completed in 1854 after her death.

 Soviet occupation

-After the Soviet occupation, in 1928, there began an official campaign against religion.
+After the Soviet occupation, in 1928, there began an official campaign against religion in Azerbaijan.
 In December of that year, the Azerbaijan Communist Party Central Committee transferred many mosques, churches, and synagogues to the balance of clubs for educational purposes.
 If there were approximately 3,000 mosques in Azerbaijan in 1917, by 1927, that number had reduced to 1,700, and by 1933, it had further decreased to 17.
 In the 1930s, as part of the campaign against religion, mosques were closed and the surrounding religious schools and auxiliary buildings were dismantled.
 In the early years, the mosque building was used as a warehouse, and later, it was repurposed as a sewing workshop.